RowanDurrant/Rabies-Mutation/README.md

 # Rabies Mutation
+Creator: Rowan Durrant - School of Biodiversity, One Health & Veterinary Medicine, Glasgow University Contact me: r.durrant.1@research.ac.uk

-Repo for code relating to the manuscipt on how and how much rabies mutates.
+Description: Repo for code and data used in the manuscipt "Determining the Relationship Between Time, Transmission and the Evolution of the Rabies Virus".

 ## Input
 Data files needed to run these scripts.
 NB: all files needed may not be publicly available due to this project relying on people kindly letting me use their unpublished data!